What Makes a Good Build-Around Card?

 So, is My Pet Card a Good Build Around?

 You can approach building around a card or combo in a number of ways.
-If your goal is to simply see if it's viable and you will take pleasure in the journey, then have had it and have some fun.
+If your goal is to simply see if it's viable and you will take pleasure in the journey, then have at it and have some fun.
 Wrack up those losses but learn lessons and smile along the way.
-If, like me, you find losing disheartening and want to focus in on decks that can win in the current meta, consider the criteria I mentioned and try to find cards that offer a minimal cost and a payoff that can win the game.
+If, like me, you find losing disheartening and want to focus on decks that can win in the current meta, consider the criteria I mentioned and try to find cards that offer a minimal cost and a payoff that can win the game.
 Any card can bring you joy if you're receptive to the kind of experience it can give you.
 Just be realistic in your expectations and have fun.

 Also, if you find yourself frustrated that you aren't getting the results you're after, don't hesitate to scrap a deck.
 Accepting that an idea doesn't work just frees you up to move on to the next idea, or revisit a deck you know works that makes you happy.
 Never forget that this is a game.
 Games are fun.
 Let's keep it fun.